isomerpages/moe-pasirrissec/pages/Device Management Application.md

 | Overriding Sleep Hours | [Overriding School Sleep Hours](https://drive.google.com/file/d/1b62IdeAw_ey_8zSF6H7Bxn5j8Lfjsnzx/view?usp=drive_link) |
 | Setting Rules to Restrict Usage | [Setting Rules to Restrict Usage ](https://drive.google.com/file/d/1jSkaMA7kC_pxCpj__lNYv-uI8umL92JY/view?usp=sharing) |

-#### DMA for Graduating Students
+#### Uninstallation of DMA for Graduating Students

 DMA will be uninstalled from your child’s/ward’s PLD once he/she is graduating from the school.
-DMA will be uninstalled only for students who are not continuing with 5NA course.
+DMA will be uninstalled ONLY for students who are not continuing the 5NA course.

 After the DMA has been uninstalled, your child/ward will be able to use the PLD without the DMA.
 Your child’s/ward’s browsing activity will no longer be monitored and the browsing history on his/her PLD will also be deleted from the DMA system server.